-To ensure you are getting the best ECG quality, take the following steps:
+To make sure you're getting the best ECG quality, take the following steps:

-If you have thick chest hair, dry skin, or are heavy, it may be difficult to get a good reading from the device.
+If the patient has thick chest hair, dry skin, or is heavy, it may be difficult to get a good reading from the device.
 There are several sources of information on how to improve the electrocardiogram (ECG) signal by preparing the skin.
-Although Eko has not independently tested these preparatory steps, here is a summary of one reference for your convenience:
+Although Eko has not independently tested these preparatory steps, here is a summary of one reference:

 Shave or cut any chest hair that is interfering with good electrode-skin contact.

 Clean the skin thoroughly with soap and water, a non-alcohol wipe, or a 4x4 gauze pad.

 Apply water, contact lens solution, or ECG gel to the skin.
 Do not use skin lotion.

 If you have an ECG-specific skin prep pad, rub it on the skin to reduce electrical resistance.

 Both of the DUO’s metal ECG leads must be in full contact with the skin to capture a quality ECG signal.
 Best placement may vary, and the DUO can be held in a variety of positions (vertically, horizontally, angled) across the front of the chest in order to capture the best ECG signal.